Operator representation of spatiotemporal quantum correlations: Operator representation for light-touch observables

 Theorem~\ref{MTXS45739} provides further justification for the terminology ``canonical state over time'' for $\map{E}\star \rho$, as it provides an operational characterization of this state over time, supplementing alternative characterizations~\cites{PFBC23,LiNg23}.
 Moreover, since Pauli observables are light-touch observables, it immediately follows from Theorem~\ref{MTXS45739} and Proposition~\ref{UNXPXM687} that pseudo-density matrices are in fact canonical states over time, a result that was first proved in Ref.~\cite{HHPBS17} for qubits and later in Ref.~\cite{LQDV23} for multi-qubit systems.
-We state the formal result here with an alternative proof using Theorem~\ref{MTXS45739}.
+More generally, if $\{L_{\alpha}^{\Alg{A}}\}$ and $\{L_{\beta}^{\Alg{B}}\}$ are \emph{orthonormal} bases of light-touch observables for $\Alg{A}$ and $\Alg{B}$, respectively, it follows that ${\mathcal{E}\star\rho}=\sum_{\alpha,\beta}\<L_{\alpha}^{\Alg{A}},L_{\beta}^{\Alg{B}}\>L_{\alpha}^{\Alg{A}}\otimes L_{\beta}^{\Alg{B}}$, thereby extending the \emph{formula} for the pseudodensity matrix from Definition~\ref{PDMDFXSRSX67} to arbitrary quantum systems.
+It remains an open question whether there always exists an orthonormal basis of light-touch observables for arbitrary dimension (see Section~\ref{sec:qutrits} for a construction of such a basis for qutrit systems).